Jatin419/CODTECH-Task2/README.md

 ->View the first few records, data types, and check for any missing values.

 2.**Data Cleaning:**
-->Handle any issues in the dataset such as removing unnecessary columns (e.g., Unnamed: 0).
+->Address any problems with the data set such as removing unnecessary columns (e.g., unnamed: 0).
-->Ensure all relevant columns (TV, Radio, Newspaper, Sales) are properly formatted and ready for analysis.
+->Make sure all relevant information (TV, radio, newspaper, sales) is properly documented and ready for analysis.

 3.**Exploratory Data Analysis (EDA):**
 ->Analyze the distribution of advertising budgets across different mediums and their relationship with sales.